Inmate infections continue downward trend at Westmoreland jail; court appearances to resume

 As a result of the decreasing number of new coronavirus infections at the jail, County President Judge Rita Hathaway on Monday rescinded a court order issued March 22 that halted the transfer of inmates to the courthouse and to local magistrate offices.

-Starting Tuesday, inmates will again be moved to other institutions and for court appearances.
+Inmates will again are being moved to other institutions and for court appearances.
 Criminal trials are being conducted this week at the courthouse in Greensburg.
 Hathaway said all inmates who appear this week in court must pass rapid coronavirus tests before they are transported to the courthouse.

 During the travel ban, inmates attended court hearings while still in the jail through the use of video conferencing.